provenance-io/docs/introduction/major-components.md

 ## Contract Execution Environment

-The Provenance Blockchain client-side Contract Execution Environment \(p8e\) to directly integrate with the [Provenance Blockchain Metadata Module](../modules/metadata-module.md) to simplify generating signed records of an asset’s provenance as either a single party or in conjunction with multiple interacting parties.
+The Provenance Blockchain client-side Contract Execution Environment \(p8e\) to directly integrate with the [Provenance Blockchain Metadata Module](../modules/metadata-module.md) to simplify generating signed records of an asset’s Provenance Blockchain as either a single party or in conjunction with multiple interacting parties.
 At its core, P8e is a gRPC API that is invoked using a Kotlin SDK.
 The API processes data through a deterministic client side process that can be shared with other parties to transform data into a hashable format.

 Assets can be directly defined against the Metadata module, but the execution environment assists in the complex hashing of data, maintenance of immutable objects, and signature orchestration between multiple parties.